Volunteer with the YWCA

 Be a shoulder to lean on when someone needs it most.
 In this position, you’re trained to respond to the hospital for community members who have experienced sexual or intimate partner violence.
 Volunteers provide information, referrals, and support.
 Volunteers are asked to sign-up to be on-call for 8 hours shifts and be ready to support patients who seek services from one of the area hospitals we support.
 Volunteers are required to commit to two, 8-hour shifts per month.

 This volunteer opportunity is also a chance to work on a regional team of volunteer advocates which includes staff and volunteers from Hanover Safe Place and Safe Harbor.
-The following opportunities require 32 hours of training in accordance with the Virginia Sexual and Domestic Violence Action Alliance.
+This opportunity requires 32 hours of training in accordance with the Virginia Sexual and Domestic Violence Action Alliance.

 If you’d like to suggest an opportunity that you think would be beneficial to our families but is not listed above, please contact Leigh Busby at email@example.com to explore the idea.